 The lock is covered in a PVC coating which actually makes it thicker.
 This lining helps prevent your frame from getting scratched.

 - No chance of forgetting key

 5. Abus Mini

 Abus is a company known for building quality bike locks.
-This model features a solid secure rating of silver.
+This model features a sold secure rating of silver.
 This option is no exception.
-It's 14mm of solid steel that's between a bike thief and your precious ride.
+It's 14mm of sold steel that's between a bike thief and your precious ride.
 The lock is also rust resistant.